YVishere/ReRight/README.md

 An attempt to learn game development from scratch and attaching an LLM to control in game decision.

 To-Do: Create a failsafe for server connection in case the port is occupied
-        Refine the NPC getting dialogs from the server in a lot of ways
+        Connect the NPC to the LLM and have protocols for it to work properly

 Refinement needed:
 <pre>
-        - The communication seems to pause the entire game
+        - The protocol for LLM to NPC communication is a mess
-        - Player movement is not disabled
-        - Dialog box should appear earlier
 </pre>

 Current Progress: